 - a) The candidate will supply the following documentation to the Dean: - i.
-An updated and complete curriculum vitae; - ii.
-A statement written by the candidate that addresses how the criteria for tenure have been satisfied.
-This statement will include three (3) main sections that address the Research, Teaching and Service criteria as outlined in 20.02:
+An updated and complete curriculum vitae; - A statement written by the candidate that addresses how the criteria for tenure have been satisfied.
+This statement will include three (3) main sections that address the Research, Teaching, and Service criteria as outlined in Article 20.02;

-The candidate has the right to include in this statement a subsection that specifically addresses the context for Research, Teaching and Service activities over the probationary period and, if applicable, the availability of resources provided by the Employer and its effect on his/her Research, Teaching and Service.
+The candidate has the right to include in this statement a subsection that specifically addresses the context for Research, Teaching, and Service activities over the probationary period and, if applicable, the availability of resources provided by the Employer and its effect on their Research, Teaching, and Service.